Ryan-Then/gearworld/CreateNewWorldTutorial.md

 Copy the Network URL (e.g. http://192.168.1.145:9684/) and paste it into your web browser.

 In Croquet, a World is a .js file containing a set of cards.
 You can find the default world in the "worlds" folder within the Croquet directory you created.
 To create your own world, you must create a new .js file in the "worlds" folder and name it.
 It is recommended that you copy the default world and add new cards into it.

+# Creating A Button (Step-by-step Tutorial)

+To create a clickable button, we must have a card to define the appearance of the button and a behaviour module to link it to an event.